BawdyAnarchist/quBSD/Future_Development.md

 	- Maybe this value can just get stored in quBSD.sh

 net-firewall pf.conf might not be fully generalized for routerIP.
+	- ### OVERALL ###
+		Overall net-firewall is treated by name as a special exception to alot of networking procedures.
+This is hacky, and not generalized.
+For example, tap0 should not be the "gateway." nicvm is the gateway.
+VMs will have their own set of parameters, one of which should be their virt_intf.
+You should be able to call "net-firewall" whatever you want, and the scripts should detect that it's connecting to a VM (by getting the class of the gateway), and make the proper exceptions and adjustments on that basis. nicvm for example would have a parameter: virt_intf, to get tap0.
+		### THIS IS A SOMEWHAT IN DEPTH CHANGE TO MAKE ### scripts that need adjusted: any script that makes a special exception for net-firewall.
+			- exec.prepare ; exec.created ; qb-create ; qb-edit

 	- basically, exec.created relies on setting the last number to "1".
      - Then it modifes pf.conf, but that might be inappropriate
 	- Also needs to aggregate *all* client connections wireguard ports